swiftmailer/swiftmailer/doc/messages.rst

 .. code-block:: php

-    //Create the attachment
+    // Create the attachment
     // * Note that you can technically leave the content-type parameter out
     $attachment = Swift_Attachment::fromPath('/path/to/image.jpg', 'image/jpeg');

-    //Attach it to the message
+    // Attach it to the message
     $message->attach($attachment);

-    //The two statements above could be written in one line instead
+    // The two statements above could be written in one line instead
     $message->attach(Swift_Attachment::fromPath('/path/to/image.jpg'));

-    //You can attach files from a URL if allow_url_fopen is on in php.ini
+    // You can attach files from a URL if allow_url_fopen is on in php.ini
     $message->attach(Swift_Attachment::fromPath('http://site.tld/logo.png'));

 Setting the Filename